melinteflxrin/Database-Management-System-OOP/README.md

     The file contains the following information (must be in this order to be read correctly):
     - The address of the folder containing the tables' configuration files
     - The address for the output of *SELECT* commands
-    - The address of the folder containg *CSV* files that can be imported
+    - The address of the folder containing *CSV* files that can be imported
     - The delimiter for the *CSV* files